Torqvoice/torqvoice/README.md

 </p>
 <br />

 Torqvoice is a self-hosted workshop management platform built for automotive service businesses.
-It replaces scattered tools with a single place to manage customers, vehicles, service records, quotes, invoicing, inventory, and billing — all with a clean modern UI.
+It replaces scattered tools with a single place to manage customers, vehicles, service records, quotes, invoicing, inventory, billing all with a clean modern UI.

 ## Deploy with Docker Compose